 Our Story So Far:

-Judith and Daniel Caldwell are sculptors and public artists living and working in Seattle, Washington.
-They are both university-trained in foundry metal casting; Daniel at the University of Wisconsin, Oshkosh, and Judith at the University of Washington, Seattle.
-Together they operate the Caldwell Sculpture Studio, which includes their own resin sand foundry, using industrial production processes to create their cast and fabricated metal artwork in bronze, iron, aluminum and stainless steel for incorporation into private, commercial, and public building projects.
+Judith and Daniel Caldwell are artists living and working in Seattle, Washington.
+They are both university-trained in creating site-sensitive public artworks; Daniel at the University of Wisconsin, Oshkosh, and Judith at the University of Washington, Seattle.
+Their projects have been commissioned for schools, parks, transportation centers, and more.

 A selection of these projects is listed below.
 All of the listed commissions were the result of original concepts researched and developed by Judith and Daniel Caldwell: